OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 ### 3. Getting the AnyTrust Orbit chain information after deployment

-To extract detailed information about your AnyTrust Orbit chain post-deployment, you will use the same API and steps as you would for a Rollup Orbit chain.
+To extract detailed information about your AnyTrust Orbit chain post-deployment, you can use the same API and steps as you would for a Rollup Orbit chain.
 Here's a reminder of the example:

 ```js
 import { createRollupPrepareTransactionReceipt } from '@arbitrum/orbit-sdk';